gecko-robotics/gecko/python/readme.md

 ## `geckopy`

-See the examples, but this acts like a `rospy` and helps make writing pub/sub processes easy.
+See the examples, but this acts like a `rospy` and helps make writing pub/sub or request/reply processes easy.
 See the `/examples` folder to see it in action.

 - **init_node():** this sets up the the process for communications with `geckocore`
 - **is_shutdown():** returns `True` if node is signalled to exit